Louis-Gabriel-TM/advanced-api-with-flask-training/README.md

-# advanced-api-with-flask-training
+# Advanced APIs with Flask training

-A training repo for the MOOC Adanced APIs with Flask and Python
+A training repo for the MOOC _Adanced APIs with Flask and Python_.